stackforge/pecan/docs/source/routing.rst

             return 'I cannot say hello in that language'

-...so in the example above, a request to ``/spanish`` would route to ``RootController._default``.
+In the example above, a request to ``/spanish`` would route to :func:`RootController._default`.

 Defining Customized Routing with ``_route``
 -------------------------------------------

-The ``_route`` method allows a controller to completely override the routing mechanism of Pecan.
-Pecan itself uses the ``_route`` method to implement its ``RestController``.
-If you want to design an alternative routing system on top of Pecan, defining a base controller class that defines a ``_route`` method will enable you to have total control.
+The :func:`_route` method allows a controller to completely override the routing mechanism of Pecan.
+Pecan itself uses the :func:`_route` method to implement its :class:`RestController`.
+If you want to design an alternative routing system on top of Pecan, defining a base controller class that defines a :func:`_route` method will enable you to have total control.

 Mapping Controller Arguments
 ----------------------------

-In Pecan, HTTP ``GET`` and ``POST`` variables that are `not` consumed during the routing process can be passed onto the controller as arguments.
+In Pecan, HTTP ``GET`` and ``POST`` variables that are not consumed during the routing process can be passed onto the controller method as arguments.

-Depending on the signature of your controller, these arguments can be mapped explicitly to method arguments:
+Depending on the signature of the method, these arguments can be mapped explicitly to arguments:

 ::